marcglasberg/asyncredux.com/flutter/miscellaneous/advanced-events.md

 # Advanced Events

-We have previously discussed [how to use events](../basics/events.md) to interact with controllers or run one time actions in your app.
+We have previously discussed [how to use events](../basics/events.md) to interact with controllers or run one-time actions in your app.

 On this page we answer common questions and explore advanced event features.